Photo of education administrators

 photo of a man with a beard wearing a suit

 I’m pleased that you’re considering the Preliminary Administrative Services Credential program at LMU School of Education.
 We believe that school leaders must be ethical leaders for social justice who respect differences, value reflective practice, understand change facilitation, build learning communities, and work effectively in diverse settings.
-LMU’s mission dictates that we lead in order to facilitate transformation, and our school administration leadership programs bring that vision to life.
+LMU’s mission dictates that we lead in order to facilitate transformation, and the PASC program brings this vision to life.

 I encourage you to tour LMU’s campus (in person or online), meet with an admission counselor, and request detailed information about our program.